Two nights ago, I made chocolate-chip banana bread with some overripe bananas. Last night, I whipped up some delicious currant scones.

 Licenses and permits — It’s time to find out if you need a license to run your at home bakery business.
 Some states require both a business license and a food license — and possibly a permit — to sell baked goods from your home, while other states may not require a license or permit.

 Your state’s cottage food laws will tell you if any licenses or permits are required.
-Be sure to check with your local governments — city and county — to learn if they have licensing requirements.
+Be sure to check with your local governments — city and county — to learn if they have licensing requirements..

-3. Prepare your kitchen for the home bakery.
+3. Prepare your kitchen.

 Before you start frosting those cupcakes, you’ll need to know that your home kitchen is in tip-top shape.